-One of the most influential benefits of email marketing is your capability to measure a bunch of metrics, compare and test your emails infinitely until you reach the result you’ve been striving for.
-Depending on the email service provider, you can rely on their data or top it up with third-party tools like Google Analytics to get deeper insights.
+One of the most influential benefits of email marketing is your capability to measure your metrics, compare and test your emails infinitely until you reach your desired result.
+Depending on your email service provider, you can rely on their data and bolster your statistics with third-party tools like Google Analytics to get deeper insights.

-The most frequently measured metrics among senders are opens, clicks, bounces, and conversions, but you can also measure crucial numbers like ROI, revenue per subscriber, and subscriber lifetime value.
+The most frequently measured metrics are opens, clicks, bounces, and conversions, but you can also measure crucial numbers like ROI, revenue per subscriber, and subscriber lifetime value.

 Email marketing benefit #5.
 Availability

-In email marketing, you usually don’t need any investments to begin.
-It’s especially important for small businesses and entrepreneurs.
-Many email service providers offer free plans for you to try out this channel, gather first subscribers, and test a few early ideas.
-For example, SendPulse allows sending out up to 15,000 emails to 2,500 subscribers per month.
+In email marketing, you usually don’t need to make an investment to begin.
+This is especially important for small businesses and entrepreneurs.
+Many email service providers offer free plans so you can make use of this channel, gather first subscribers, and test a few early ideas.
+For example, SendPulse allows you to send up to 15,000 emails to 500 subscribers per month.

 Besides, email lets you reach people in any country without limiting yourself to a local community or a single language.
-While your mailing list is growing, you start earning profits from completed purchases or orders, which you can then invest back into email marketing.
+While your mailing list is growing, you can start earning profits from completed purchases or orders, which you can invest back into email marketing efforts.

 Email marketing benefit #6.
 Additional traffic

-Another benefit of email marketing is that you can use it to boost the effectiveness of other marketing channels and platforms — as such, by providing links throughout your emails, you can bring more traffic to your website.
+Another benefit of email marketing is that you can use it boosts the effectiveness of your other marketing channels and platforms — as such, by providing links throughout your emails, you can bring more traffic to your website.

-For instance, you can create digests with articles’ roundups and links calling subscribers to read more on your website.
-This way, you may increase the number of website visitors by promoting your products in email at the same time.
+For instance, you can create digests with article roundups and links calling subscribers to read more on your website.
+This way, you can increase the number of website visitors by promoting your products in email at the same time.

 Email marketing benefit #7.
 Saved time

-Marketing automation tools like Automation 360 are a great time saver as they allow you to set up triggered or drip email campaigns depending on the users’ actions and not to waste time on sending out each individual email.
+Marketing automation tools like Automation 360 are a great time saver becuase they allow you to set up triggered or drip email campaigns that depend on the users’ actions.
+This means that you don’t need to waste time sending each individual email.